avkabanov/players-messaging/Readme.md

 more specific class: `com.kabanov.messaging.player.behavior.InitiativeBehavior` and `com.kabanov.messaging.player.behavior.RecipientBehavior`

+Number of messages that should be sent by initiator - I've extracted into separate `initiator_player.properties` file

 ### Transport
 #### Data
 `com.kabanov.messaging.transport.data.Parcel` is the data type that can be transferred using any of the transport implementation.